taolei87/rcnn/code/sentiment/README.md

 Each line represents an input instance that starts with the label ID, followed by the list of words in the sentence/document.
 The label ID has to be integer and the smallest ID should be 0.
 The ID and words are separated by whitespaces.

 ##### Usage
-  1. Clone the rcnn repo, and switch to “dev.0” branch
+  1. Clone the rcnn repo
   2. Use “export PYTHONPATH=/path/to/rcnn/code” to add the rcnn/code directory to Python library
   3. Run `python main.py --help` to see all running options